as595/MingoLoTSS/README.md

 ### Data Extraction

-FITS files are scraped individually from the LoTSS postage stamp server with a field-of-view of 0.1 degree and a pixel size of 15 arcseconds.
+FITS files are scraped individually from the LoTSS postage stamp server with a field-of-view of 0.1 degree and a pixel size of 15 arcseconds (`scrape_lotss.py`).
+The full catalogue is scraped using the `get_fits.py` script.

 If a specified FITS file already exists then the default is not to overwrite it with a new file.
 This can be changed by setting `overwrite=True` when `get_fits()` is called.

 ### Image Pre-processing